-Inspect the seal liner (72) for wear or grooves which could cause leakage or damage to the seal packing rings.
-The seal liner is a press fit in the seal plate and does not normally require replacement.
-If seal liner replacement is required, refer to Seal Reassembly and Installation.
+Inspect the seal plate and replace it if cracked or badly worn.
+Inspect the seal liner (11) for wear or grooves that could cause leakage or damage to the seal packing rings.
+The seal liner is a press fit into the seal plate and does not normally require replacement.
+If replacement is required, see Seal Installation.